dhruvmetha/arcmg/README.md

 This will generate a `success_attractors.txt` and `failure_attractors.txt` file in the parent directory of the dataset.
 This will also generate `success_labels.txt` and `failure_labels.txt` files in the same directory, where each trajectory is labeled with the attractor it belongs to.

 This file also creates a train/test split of the data into `train.txt` and `test.txt` files in the same directory.

-This is used to train the reachability classifier, so as to provide evaluation on unseen data.
+We will use trajectories in `train.txt` for all further learning steps, and use the `test.txt` file to evaluate the reachability classifier.

 ### Latent Representation Learning